roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Knative management/Knative event processing/Use Knative to handle MnsOss event sources.md

 Create a trigger to subscribe to OSS events.

-1. Create a file namedtrigger.yaml.
+1. Create a file named trigger.yaml.

     ```
     apiVersion: eventing.knative.dev/v1alpha1